hlynch/Biometry2020/docs/Week-8-lecture.md

 **Question:** What parameter was removed/aliased in the dummy coding scheme?
 In that case, $\bar{\alpha}$ was removed/aliased.

-We have now introduced two perfectly ''correct'' ways of writing this linear model with different design matrices and correspondingly different interpretations of the model coefficients.
-These different ways of parametrizing the model for categorical variables are called ''coding schemes''.
+We have now introduced two perfectly "correct" ways of writing this linear model with different design matrices and correspondingly different interpretations of the model coefficients.
+These different ways of parametrizing the model for categorical variables are called "coding schemes".
 While the models represent the same math, the different ways of writing the models down permits different hypothesis tests about the model parameters.

 In the case where we are looking at group means